kylephillips/favorites/readme.txt

 = 2.2.0 =
 * Fixes multisite issue where favorites were not being retrieved correctly.
+* Adds setting to require consenting to cookies before saving favorites, in an effort to adhere to GDPR compliance.
+Note: the modal content that displays when this setting is enabled should be provided by a qualified attorney or legal entity.
+Should your site already have a cookie consent protocol in place, document-level events are provided for triggering the user preferences.

 = 2.1.6 =
 * Adds option of redirecting to a page/post by ID if an anonmyous user attempts to favorite an item